KenNewcomb/MC-Integration/README.md

 MC-Integration
 ============

-A [Monte-Carlo](https://en.wikipedia.org/wiki/Monte_Carlo_method) integrator.
+A [Monte Carlo](https://en.wikipedia.org/wiki/Monte_Carlo_method) integral calculator.
 MC-Integration can provide an approximation any definite integral, given the bounds and the number of random points to sample.

 Usage
 ------